-Alan and I are huge fans of driving the country lanes and dirt roads of America.
+Alan and I are huge fans of exploring the country lanes and dirt roads of the United States.
 On a visit to Grand Staircase-Escalante National Monument in southern Utah, we had our pick of dirt roads and four-wheel-drive trails to explore.
-But many of those roads are really long.
-For an easy half-day drive that leaves time to enjoy lunch on the patio of Kiva Koffeehouse, we recommend the Burr Trail.
+But many of those roads are really long, requiring camping on the trail for a night or two.
+For an easy half-day drive that leaves time to enjoy lunch on the patio of Kiva Koffeehouse, we recommend driving the Burr Trail.

-On a late May road trip, the journey starts as we turn off Highway 12 at Boulder, about 32 miles north of Escalante.
+On a late May boomer road trip, the journey starts as we turn off Highway 12 at Boulder, about 32 miles north of Escalante, Utah.
 Potholes litter the paved road for the first few miles.
-But once we enter the Grand Staircase-Escalante National Monument portion, the road smoothes out before descending into Long Canyon.
+But once we enter the Grand Staircase-Escalante National Monument portion of the journey, the road smoothes out before descending into Long Canyon.

-Recreational vehicles are not recommended on Burr Trail.
+Recreational vehicles are not recommended on the Burr Trail.

 For seven miles, red sandstone cliffs rise steeply on either side of the narrow canyon.
 Dark brown streaks of desert varnish leave their mark on the canyon walls.
 Earlier in the week, on a hike to Lower Calf Creek Falls, we learned that desert varnish is a thin mineral coating caused by living microbes that oxidize iron and manganese found in clay minerals.

 Over breakfast at Circle D Eatery in Escalante, our server told us about a small slot canyon to explore that the locals call Singing Canyon.
 He told us to look for an unmarked pullout in Long Canyon about 11 miles on the Burr Trail from Boulder.